Max and Harvey: Career

 Max and Harvey cite their father, Shawn Mendes and Avicii as their biggest inspirations.

+On May 19th, 2024, the 13 Again podcast was created starring Max, Harvey and their sister, Tilly Mills.
+The podcast, as explained in their Addressing the controversy... episode (uploaded on March 1st 2025), was created as a way to boost Tilly's already growing social media presence.
+After Tilly's 14th birthday on March 27th, 2025, the podcast was renamed to the 14 Again podcast which, as of August 30th, 2025, has amassed over 135,000 subscribers on YouTube.

 Awards

 The duo was nominated for Muser of the Year at the 2017 Shorty Awards.
 In 2018, they were nominated for Social Star at the iHeartRadio Music Awards, and Favorite Social Music Artist at the Radio Disney Music Awards, which they won during the awards on 22 June 2018.

 In 2019, Max and Harvey were nominated for YouTube Musician at the Shorty Awards and for Favourite Social Music Star at the Nickelodeon Kids' Choice Awards.

 In 2020, the duo received their second nomination for Favourite Social Music Star at the Nickelodeon Kids’ Choice Awards.